yoslev/commit-lab/README.md

 - STS
 - CloudWatch Logs

-This enabled fully private Fargate networking and image pulls.
+This enabled fully private Fargate networking and image pulls from ECR.

 ---